From the Dec. 2013 issue.

 From a flexible work environment to dedicated advisory-based client services, Mantyla McReynolds is a firm that has figured ‘it’ out.
 Keeping a happy balance among staff means clients are better served.
 And combined, this all equates to long-term loyalty.
 It’s a winning formula that other firms may wish to adopt.

-Kristy is a partner in RootWorks Communications (RootWorks.com) and president of SAS Communications 360 (SAScommunications360.com) — firms dedicated to providing practice management education, branding, marketing, and public relations services to the accounting profession.
-She is also a professor of English and marketing at University of Phoenix and Cleary University.
-You can reach her at firstname.lastname@example.org.
+Kristy Short, Ed.D, is president of rwc360, LLC (rwc360.com)—a firm dedicated to providing branding, marketing, and public relations services exclusively to the accounting profession.
+She is also a professor of English and marketing.
+Reach her at firstname.lastname@example.org.

 See inside December 2013

 Websites & E-Marketing Tools Are Essential For Modern Firms